DrLex0/quake-frogbots/waypoint/README.md

 - If you notice the bot going nowhere, randomly moving around while looking at the ceiling or floor, or running into a wall, most likely a nearby marker has an invalid path towards a marker in another room.
 Check paths with the `R` key, and delete invalid paths in both directions if they go through walls, ceilings or floors.
   - This may also be caused by a marker at the other side of a wall being touched, because walls are transparent to the touch mechanism.
 Place enough markers at both sides of thin walls, using the wall as a mirror for marker positions.
   - Another possibility is that a zone is too large or scattered.
 Ensure zones consist of markers clustered together, and that each marker within a zone can be reached from every other marker in that zone without having to exit the zone.
 - If the bot keeps _‘orbiting’_ around a marker, most likely it is waiting in vain for the marker to be touched.
-Usually this happens with markers that float up in the air, often teleport destinations or spawn points.
+Usually this happens with markers that float up in the air, often teleport destinations or `info_player_deathmatch` spawn points.
+Check that markers are easily touchable by disabling closest marker mode (`F`).
 Do not make paths towards such untouchable markers.
-Only give these outgoing paths for the cases where they do get touched (of course a teleport destination also needs an incoming path from its teleport trigger).
+Only give them outgoing paths for the cases where they do get touched.
+(Of course a teleport destination always needs an incoming path from its teleport trigger.)

 ## Adding your waypoint data to Frogbot and/or waypoint build